-The first cap and floor application window (Window 1) opened on 6 August 2014 and closed on 30 September 2014.
+The first cap and floor application window (Window 1) for electricity interconnector projects opened on 6 August 2014 and closed on 30 September 2014.
 Five projects applied for cap and floor regulation in Window 1.
-We granted a cap and floor regime in principle to these five projects.
-These projects are: North Sea Link (NSL) (to Norway) in March 2015, FAB Link (to France), IFA2 (to France), Viking Link (to Denmark) in July 2015 and Greenlink (to Ireland) in September 2015.
+We granted a cap and floor regime in principle to all applicants, namely: North Sea Link (NSL) (to Norway) in March 2015, FAB Link (to France), IFA2 (to France), Viking Link (to Denmark) in July 2015 and Greenlink (to Ireland) in September 2015.

-Table 1 on the next page provides more detail on the five Window 1 projects.
+Table 1 provides more detail on the five Window 1 projects.

-Table 1: Window 1 projects
+Table 1: Window 1 projects p. ojecco

-Project Name Developers Connecting country Capacity (MW) Expected Connection Date Status FAB Link Transmission Investment and RTE France 1400 2025 Under development Greenlink Partners Group Ireland 500 2024 Under development IFA2 NGIH and RTE France 1000 2021 Operational NSL NGIH and Statnett Norway 1400 2021 Under construction Viking Link NGIH and Energinet Denmark 1400 2023 Under construction
+Project Name Developers Connecting country Capacity (MW) Expected Connection Date Status FAB Link 8 Transmission Investment and RTE France 1250 2030/31 Under development Greenlink Partners Group Ireland 500 2025 Under construction IFA2 NGIH and RTE France 1000 2021 Operational NSL NGIH and Statnett Norway 1400 2021 Operational Viking Link NGIH and Energinet Denmark 1400 2023 Operational